jrm402/parse-version-action/README.md

-# parse-version-action
+# Parse Ver

-GitHub Action that will parse and get a version from the package.json file
+GitHub Action that will parse and get a version from the package.json file.

+## Run Parse Version Action

+This action will install `npm` and extracts the version from your package.json file.

+### Usage

+TODO